 More Girls Playing Rugby

-Written by Jamie on 5th October 2017
+Written by Gavin on 5th October 2017

 The number of girls playing rugby in Wales has soared according to new figures released, with almost 10,000 secondary female pupils now engaged in rugby.

 From a very modest starting point when school club hub officers were first introduced in Wales (less than 200 female players in the 43 original hubs), 9,911 girls from the 93 schools and colleges with a full-time hub officer played rugby during the last academic year.

 In addition, more than 3,000 girls played regular rugby at one of the 28 girls-only cluster centres around Wales during the last two spring-summer seasons.
 The most successful cluster age group, bucking the trend of many sports is Under 15 and many players who only began playing rugby at a cluster in the last 18 months are now representing their region (eg 11 Jesters are in the Dragons U18 squad).

 With more girls playing rugby at school and at clusters, there are also now more female club teams and players in Wales (U15, U18 and senior) and a pathway for girls is now a fully integrated part of mini and junior club rugby.